mobily-enterprises/json-rest-schema/README.md

   // The validate method is async, so we use await const { validatedObject, errors } = await userSchema.validate(userInput);

-  // Check if there were any errors if (Object.keys(errors).length > 0) {
+  // Check if there were any errors by seeing if the errors object has keys if (Object.keys(errors).length > 0) {
     console.log("Validation failed!");
     console.log(errors);